Uploading a disk image to Yandex Cloud

 - Upload the image using the management console, the AWS CLI, or WinSCP, for example.
 In Object Storage terms, the uploaded image is called an object.

-- Get a link to the uploaded image.
+- Get a signed link to download the image from the bucket.
 Use this link when creating an image in Compute Cloud.

 Create an image in Compute Cloud